vianna-research/website/pages/04_cal-symposium-2015/travel.md

 -----------------
 ### How to get to the Conference Centre

 This is a sketch of the city Hannover.
-Highlighted are the Conference Center, the hotels, the city center and the MHH.
-You can see where about you can find the hotels and the conference center are located within the city.
+Highlighted are the Conference Center, the hotels, the city center, the MHH and public transfer.
+You can see where about the hotels and the conference center are located within the city.

 ![map](04_cal-symposium-2015/travel/travel-map.png){.img-rounded}